-No matter what part of the world you’re in each country has it’s own quirks and uniqueness exclusive to themselves.
+No matter what part of the world you’re in each country has its own quirks and uniqueness exclusive to itself.
 Here are 10 things you only find in the USA.

 Price tags don’t include tax

-Each state, county and city has different laws for taxes.
+Each state, county, and the city has different laws for taxes.
 Even as an American myself I still find this concept bizarre.
 A pair of ballet flats in California can differ in Florida.
-In 38 states we collect local sales tax .
+In 38 states we collect local sales tax.
 However, you can make the choice to travel to other states and make your purchase with a lower sales tax.
-But this only works if you’re not too far from border lines.
-For instance, the state of Alaska has one of the lowest sales tax, but it’s not that convenient to travel to in terms of distance and cost.
+But this only works if you’re not too far from borderlines.
+For instance, the state of Alaska has one of the lowest sales taxes, but it’s not that convenient to travel to in terms of distance and cost.